 The Migratory Bird Treaty Act, whose 100th anniversary is this year, has saved millions of birds.
 It’s done so by giving companies a financial disincentive for killing birds, even if they’re killed by accident.
 Because of this law, it’s become the norm for businesses in the U.S. to find simple, creative solutions to protect birds.

 For example, when a power company places electrical lines wider apart than an eagle’s wingspan, eagles are no longer electrocuted by touching both wires at once.
 When a cell tower is marked by a flashing light rather than a steady light, migratory birds no longer circle the tower at night, fatally exhausting themselves.
 Creative solutions like this don’t cost much, but they save a lot of birds.

 Despite the Migratory Bird Treaty Act’s century-long history of success, including strong support from both Republican and Democratic administrations, it’s now under attack.

-In December 2017, the Trump administration released a legal opinion saying that the law prohibits only actions that intentionally kill birds.
+In April, the Trump administration instructed federal wildlife police that the law prohibits only actions that intentionally kill birds.
 So in order to fine a company, you’d have to prove that company executives made business decisions while plotting avian murder.

 Since that’s never the case, the opinion would leave birds without protection even in extreme cases.
 In 2010, the Deepwater Horizon oil spill in the Gulf of Mexico killed as many as 2 million birds.
 So BP paid $100 million to restore local bird habitat — and that’s how it should be.